-In each of the models, patients transitioned from the "CGRP Inhibitor Treatment" or "Onabotulinum toxin A Treatment" health states based on the proportion of patients who discontinued treatment for any cause from the clinical trials.
+In each of the models, patients transitioned from the "CGRP Inhibitor Treatment" health state based on the proportion of patients who discontinued treatment for any cause from the clinical trials.
 Specifically, the rate of discontinuation for each of the treatments were based on results of a NMA.
 Odds of discontinuation at 12 weeks for the placebo arm among the studies included in the NMA were used along with the ORs found from the NMA for the treatments.
 The odds were then converted to monthly rates and used in the model (Table 4.8).

 Table 4.8.
-Monthly Discontinuation Rates for CGRP Inhibitors and Onabotulinum Toxin A
+Monthly Discontinuation Rates for CGRP Inhibitors